Skip to content

 167. Programme to support outgrower scheme and/or independent smallholders?

-The company has a forest producer program (PPF) which is the practice of planting eucalyptus in partnership with rural landowners, and it also supports producers such as health and safety training, good agricultural practices, financial development, and investments.
-However, the information is self-reported.
+The company has a forest producer program (PPF) that involves planting eucalyptus in partnership with rural landowners.
+It also supports producers by providing health and safety training, promoting good agricultural practices, fostering financial development, and making investments.
+However, this information is not externally verified.

 • P